- What is a House in Multiple Occupation (HMO)?

 Fire safety in HMOs

 Risks of fire in an HMO are usually higher than in other types of residential properties.
 This means a good standard of fire safety is required in all types of HMO, whether or not a licence is required.
 Landlords are required to carry out a fire risk assessment to identify the risks and remove them where possible.
 When a risk cannot be completely removed then reasonable and practicable measures are to be taken to reduce that risk as much as possible, and the remaining risk is to be appropriately managed.
-In addition, clear instructions on what actions are to be taken in case of fire are to be written down and provided to tenants .
+In addition, clear instructions on what actions are to be taken in case of fire are to be documented and copies provided to tenants.

 The landlord is required by law to protect tenants from the risk of fire.
 This is enforced under the Regulatory Reform (Fire Safety) Order 2005.